wltb/ff_instagram/README.md

 After that, the plugin must be enabled in the preferences of Tiny Tiny RSS.

 ##Subscribing
+With latest trunk or version >= 1.13 of Tiny Tiny RSS it is possible to subscribe directly to instagram URLs.
-The plugin needs an existing feed in Tiny Tiny RSS.
+For older versions of Tiny Tiny RSS, this plugin needs an existing feed in Tiny Tiny RSS.
 If you have none, you can subscribe to a dummy feed with the content

 `````